 Be Theatre is committed to opening doors throughout the community.
 We are honored to work with outstanding community partners such as The San Angelo Museum of Fine Arts and Tom Green County Library.
 While performance arts is fun and exciting, our goal always remains the same: To inspire.

 ANNUAL BE THEATRE PROGRAMS

 THE LITERATURE ALIVE PROJECT Be Theatre and The Tom Green County Library bring The Literature Alive Project to the community every spring.
 The Literature Alive Project brings classic literature to life through free public performances.
-Over 9,000 people have attended Literature Alive over the past 7 years.
+Over 12,000 people have attended Literature Alive over the past 10 years and we've distributed 8,700 free books to early readers.
 After the show, every child leaves the library with a new book and inspiration from the magical show they've just experienced!

-In 2019, we will move our production to the San Angelo Performing Arts Center and perform in the Brooks and Bates Theatre.
-This will allow us to reach a wider audience and give children a true theatrical experience.
-We will still partner with the Tom Green County Library, and shows will still be free for everyone.
+In 2019, we moved our production to the San Angelo Performing Arts Center and perform in the Brooks and Bates Theatre.
+This allowed us to reach a wider audience and give children a true theatrical experience.
+We still partner with the Tom Green County Library, and shows will still be free for everyone.